 Campos de Fútbol

 Since 2016, Scotiabank began the construction and renovation of football fields in the countries we operate in Latin America.
 Through the Campos de Fútbol program, Scotiabank installs Futbol-7 fields in marginalized communities, contributing greatly to the development of community soccer and providing access to safe and healthy activities to its children.
-By the end of 2019, there will be 15 fields installed across Peru, Mexico, Costa Rica, El Salvador and Uruguay benefiting over 45,000 kids.
+By the end of 2019, there will be 15 fields installed across Peru, Mexico, Costa Rica and Uruguay benefiting over 45,000 kids.

 Scotiabank Child Mascots